Date of Degree

 Includes bibliographical references (pages 33-35).

 Copyright 2012 Emily Kristine Gorsalitz

 Gorsalitz, Emily Kristine.
-"Comparative removal of pharmaceuticals and antimicrobials in conventional and constructed wetland wastewater treatment in cold climate." thesis, University of Iowa, 2012.
+"Comparative removal of pharmaceuticals and antimicrobials in conventional and constructed wetland wastewater treatment in cold climate."
+MS (Master of Science) thesis, University of Iowa, 2012.